The apophysis of the proximal 5th metatarsal lies laterally and is oriented longitudinally parallel to the shaft.

 This article is a stub, which means it needs more content.
 You can contribute to Radiopaedia too.
 Just register and click edit... every little bit helps.

-A Bennett lesion (of the shoulder) refers to a mineralisation of the posterior band of the inferior glenohumeral ligament .
+Bennett lesions of the shoulder, also called thrower's exostosis refers to the mineralisation of the posterior band of the inferior glenohumeral ligament.

 Bent bone dysplasias are a class of dysplasia included in a 2010 classification of genetic skeletal disorders 1.